virajbhartiya/RecallOS/README.md

 - **Browser Extension**: Automatically captures web content as you browse, with smart deduplication and privacy-aware detection
 - **Web Client**: Manual memory entry with rich editing and visualization tools
-- **SDK/MCP Integration**: Programmatic access for custom integrations and automation

 Once captured, memories are automatically processed with canonicalization and vector embeddings.
 The system builds a knowledge graph connecting related memories through semantic, topical, and temporal relationships without storing separate summaries or AI-generated metadata.